BjoernLukas/TemplateAccelerator/BLKTemplate/ReadMe.txt

 -->	Update-Database

 Note Update-Database will also create the database if it does not exist.
 Usefull when docker container/volume have been wiped.

+3) Build, Run, and go to Swagger UI to test the API's